Why are Dental Implants the superior way to restore missing teeth?

 Do Dental Implants Hurt?

-Dr. Nugent is so invested in providing the best in dental implant care that he is an early adopter in Cone Beam Computer Topography 3-D X-rays.
+Dr. Nugent is so invested in providing the best in dental implant care that he is an early adopter in Cone Beam 3-D X-rays.
 With this technology Dr. Nugent can see crucial patient anatomy that is not visible on old fashioned 2-D X-rays.
 Furthermore, with the Cone Beam data Dr. Nugent can “virtually” place the dental implant to evaluate for the best position.
 Thus prior to surgery, Dr. Nugent already knows the best placement for the dental implant.

 Single Tooth Missing – Consequences of Non-Treatment